UWNETLAB/metaknowledge/_posts/docs/2016-12-15-RecordCollection.md

 _weighted_ : `optional [bool]`

- Default `True`, wether the edges are weighted.
+ Default `True`, whether the edges are weighted.
 If `True` the edges are weighted by the number of co-authorships.

 _dropNonJournals_ : `optional [bool]`

- Default `False`, wether to drop authors from non-journals
+ Default `False`, whether to drop authors from non-journals

 _count_ : `optional [bool]`